v1pu2/InApp/README.md

 ### Services folder and API connection handler

-To keep the networking layer simple, Axios is used.
+To keep the networking layer simple, `Axios` is used.

 While communicating with a network, just create a function to manage the operation and group according to the kind of transaction inside a service file.
 While the data transfer between the API and the app is working, we have used try and catch for the result of the operation.

-## Containers
+## Containers and Features

-In this folder, applied the main objects for the composition architecture.
-Create the view of each screen by using constants, theme and hooks.
+- In this folder, applied the main objects for the composition architecture.
+View of each screen by using component, constants, theme and hooks.
+- In the Event Detail Screen usage of custom code for parallax and blur effect on upwards scroll animation.
+- Animate heart icon on tap with red color
+- Usage of `TouchableWithoutFeedback` for In-Out animation on `Price` and `Close` Button.
+- ‘Take me there’ button opens the native map application(based on the navigation set to the address that is linked to the event).
+- Clicking on the `email` opens the Gmail app with some static intro text and a custom subject.

 ## Caveats
 There is no option available for calling checkout API in the Figma link.
 For demonstration, I have called it on the Purchase screen, on click of the close button.